Skip to content

 Anna has experience of both contractual and statutory adjudications with subject matter arising out of construction, engineering and process matters.
 She has been involved in every stage of the process: drafting referrals and responses, appearing at adjudication hearings and attending upon enforcement proceedings.

-• Acting for employer in relation to a series of adjudications and cross adjudications arising out of the fit out works to a new headquarters building resulting in proceedings being issued (which later settled on confidential terms) to consider the application of the Hudson/Emden Formula.
+Headquarters Building: Acting for the Employer in relation to a series of adjudications and cross adjudications arising out of the fit out works to a new headquarters building resulting in proceedings being issued (which later settled on confidential terms) to consider the application of the Hudson/Emden Formula.

-• Acting for employer in enforcement hearing where contractor claimed his costs incurred during the adjudication process: Lulu Construction Limited v Mullaley.
+Enforcement & Recoverability of consultant’s costs: Acting for the Employer in enforcement hearing where the contractor claimed his costs incurred during the adjudication process.

-• Acting for employer in relation enforcement issues where contractor misrepresented its financial position at the date of contract: Pioneer Cladding Ltd v Graham Construction Ltd.
+Enforcement – Pioneer Cladding Principle: Acting for the Employer in relation to enforcement issues wherethe Contractor misrepresented its financial position at the date of contract.

-• Acting for international engineering company in £1.2million adjudication where 100 discrete sub-claims arising out of relocation of car production line: allegations of non-payment relating to scope, and counterarguments of defective and incomplete works and delay.
+Manufacturing – Car Production: Acting for an international engineering company (Employer) in £1.2million adjudication where 100 discrete sub- claims arising out of relocation of car production line: allegations of non-payment relating to scope, and counterarguments of defective and incomplete works and delay.

-• Acting for developer / respondent in adjudication seeking payment of final account with arguments over jurisdiction and crystallisation of disputes.
+Final Account – Crystallisation: Acting for Developer/Respondent in adjudication seeking payment of final account with arguments over jurisdiction and crystallisation of disputes.

 Selected Cases